Abandoned mines litter the Great Basin. Could the body of Susan Powell be hidden in one of them?

-Amodt and Gallegos found themselves phased out of the search effort as the police grew more proficient at the job.
+Louis and Tony found themselves phased out of the search effort as the police grew more proficient at the job.

-“[We] knew that they were putting some serious effort into looking at all these places, exploring every angle and all the clues they had,” Gallegos said.
-“That was sort of like ‘These guys, they’re doing a much better job than the public had an idea.’
+“[We] knew that they were putting some serious effort into looking at all these places, exploring every angle and all the clues they had,” Tony said.
+“That was sort of like ‘these guys, they’re doing a much better job than the public had an idea.’
 They were doing their best.”

 In August and September of 2010, police searched mines in the Silver City area of the East Tintic Mountains.
 In November, they focused on mines north of Eureka, Utah.